No-Cost Attempt for Closure

 The Low-Scored Site Initiative (LSSI) is a particular strength of ours, because we helped to draft the original LSSI legislation and guidance documents.

-ERMI has served hundreds of LSSI site owners, and of the sites we have completed, approximately 40% resulted in file closure.
+ERMI has served hundreds of LSSI site owners, and of the sites we have completed, more than 45% have resulted in file closure.

 Florida ranks petroleum discharge sites using a numerical score on a hazard-rating system.
 Sites with a score of 20 or less are considered low-scored sites, and are eligible to participate in the LSSI process.
 Sites scoring 11 or higher can qualify for full cleanup funding through FDEP sources.

 *Note: See summary at the end of this section for details of 7/1/16 LSSI expansion.